triton-inference-server/model_navigator/README.md

 Extras:

-- tensorflow - Model Navigator for TensorFlow2
+- `tensorflow` - Model Navigator with dependencies for TensorFlow2
-- jax - Model Navigator for JAX
+- `jax` - Model Navigator with dependencies for JAX

+For using with PyTorch no extras are needed.

 ## How it works?